digital-work-lab/digital-work-lecture/docs/teaching_notes.md

 ## Preparation

 - [x] Update dates and rooms for sessions
+- [x] VC: create uploads for the summaries (PDFs)
 - [x] Update the rating average in the badge (change the badge-link on index.md) and participation
+- [ ] Note: if the first session for the project is before the lecture, inform students about it via VC messages

 See [test exam](../exams/test_exam.pdf)